-Buffalo, NY attempts to lure visitors this winter
+Buffalo, New York, attempts to lure visitors this winter

 Buffalo, called The City of Good Neighbors or The Queen City, tends to be cold and gray during the winter, but the city never stops.

 Winters can be long, dark and gray.
-Many Buffalonians plan trips to Florida or the Caribbean — anywhere warm to get a respite from the dismal season.
+Many Buffalonians plan travel to Florida or the Caribbean -- anywhere warm to get a respite from the dismal season.

 Buffalo is now home to a number of breweries, and, fun fact: The bars stay open until 4 a.m.